-POLS 498-3 Special Topics in Political Science Content of course will vary according to instructor and student requests.
+POLS 498-3 Special Topics in Political Science The content of this course varies according to instructor and student requests.
+This course may be repeated up to a maximum of 6 credit hours with permission of the Department Chair.

-Prerequisites: restricted to fourth year Political Science students and by permission of the Program Chair
+Prerequisites: 90 credit hours and permission of the Department Chair